PublicPlace/2Code/readme.md

 # Shorter

-## This is a public coding place …
+## This is a public coding place … go for it